 - 5. WHAT IF I NEED MORE TIME?
-If you need more time to complete this form and file it, write to your local VA office, explaining why you need more time.
-You must file your request for more time with your local VA office before the normal time for filing this form runs out.
+If you need more time to complete this form and file it, write to the address included on your SOC, explaining why you need more time.
+You must file your request for more time before the normal time for filing this form runs out.
 If you file by mail, VA will use the postmark date to decide whether you filed the form, or the request for more time to file it, on time. - 6.
 WHAT KIND OF INFORMATION DO I NEED TO INCLUDE WHEN I FILL OUT THE FORM?
-While most of the form is easy to understand, we will go through the blocks where you might need some additional information. - Block 3.
+While most of the form is easy to understand, please refer to the sections below for additional information regarding each block. - Block 3.
 If your appeal involves an insurance claim or some issue related to a VA home loan, enter your VA insurance or VA loan number here.
 For most kinds of cases, you will leave this block blank. - Blocks 4-7.
 These blocks are for information about the person who is filing this appeal.
 If you are a representative filling out this form for the person filing the appeal, fill in the information about that person, not yourself.
-Block 7 can be left blank if the person filing the appeal is the veteran. - Block 8.
-It is very important for you to check one, and only one, of the boxes in Block 8.
-This lets us know whether or not you want to appear at a BVA hearing and, if so, where you want to appear.
-Please keep in mind that a BVA hearing is entirely optional, and it is not necessary for you to have a hearing for BVA to decide your appeal.
-If you do not check any of the boxes, BVA will assume that you DO NOT want a BVA hearing and your case will be decided taking into consideration the arguments already made, including your explanation on this form as to why you think VA decided your case incorrectly.
+Block 7 can be left blank if the person filing the appeal is the Veteran. - Block 8.
+This is the block where you tell us exactly what you are appealing.
+You do this by identifying the "issues" you are appealing.
+Your local VA office has tried to accurately identify the issues and has listed them on the SOC and any SSOC it sent you.
+Save what you want to tell us about why you are appealing for the next block (Block 9).